School Site Council (SSC)

 Each SFUSD school must have an elected School Site Council (SSC) to represent parents, students, community members, and school staff in the school governance process.
 The SSC has a number of important responsibilities, including:

-- helping develop the Balanced Scorecard/Single Plan for Student Achievement (BSC/SPSA) and the school site budget,
+- helping develop the Single Plan for Student Achievement (SPSA) and the school site budget

-- and monitoring the implementation of the plan and budget.
+- monitoring the implementation of the plan and budget

 These are the steps in the school planning process: